Snazzah/kekbot/README.md

 **Dank Bank Keks** - These keks are your savings, and are used to purchase "rares" (covered later)

-**Sipend** - This is a seperate pool of 40 keks that you are given each day that you can give to other people to put into their Bank.
+**Stipend** - This is a seperate pool of 40 keks that you are given each day that you can give to other people to put into their Bank.

 *Award your friends with keks for being funny, sharing great content or banter, or just generally being awesome!*